 When a local jurisdiction’s community transmission level is considered substantial or high, the CDC recommends that fully vaccinated individuals:

-- Wear a mask indoors in public spaces to reduce the risk of being infected with the Delta variant and possibly spreading it to others.
+- Wear a mask indoors in public spaces to reduce the risk of being infected with COVID-19 and possibly spreading it to others.

 - Everyday activities should be limited to reduce spread and protect the health care system.